Influencer Next Door: Driveway Dystopia

 Tucker Massage Debacle

 Justin Tucker is known for a lot of things.
 The golden leg.
 The operatic voice.
-The clean-cut, God-fearing family man image that could sell minivans to Amish people.
-But today, he added another chapter to the Tucker legacy, and this one came wrapped in a towel with lavender oil and enough shame to fill a Ravens team bus.
+The clean-cut image that could sell minivans to monks.
+But today, our guy allegedly added a chapter to the offseason folklore that had Baltimore talking.

 Red Sox Trade Devers for a Bag of Chips